StewartGeisz/invoice-validator-web/README.md

 - Fallback patterns for data extraction
 - Clear error reporting for failed validations

-This system provides the foundation for the full automated invoice validation workflow described in the PRD.
+This system provides the foundation for the full automated invoice validation workflow described in the PRD."# invoice-validator-web"